jhu-ip/cs220-summer22/assign/final.md

 from the sequence of tokens, you might consider using a `std::deque` container to store the tokens, since it supports a `pop_front()` operation.

+Note that the parsing algorithm described above allows any function to have any number (0 or more) of argument expressions.
+However, the following restrictions should be enforced:

+* `sin` and `cos` functions should have exactly one argument expression
+* `-` and `/` functions should have exactly two argument expressions
+* `+` and `*` functions may have any number (0 or more) of argument expressions

+You don't need to enforce these restrictions as part of parsing.
+It's fine to check them later on.

+### Evaluating expressions

 ### Representing a plot

 Before attempting to render a plot image, the program should build